Best practices for nonadiabatic molecular dynamics simulations: The different steps of a nonadiabatic molecular dynamics simulation

 QT sampling offers a generally more reliable alternative to select ICs.
 A recent case study\cite{prlj2023deciphering} demonstrated that QT yields results similar to Wigner sampling for stiff harmonic molecules, but outperforms Wigner for molecules featuring low-frequency torsion and weakly interacting hydrogen-bonded systems (involving both low-frequency and large-amplitude motions).
-QT may be advantageous for complex systems such as solute-solvent clusters, for which preparing ICs with a Wigner distribution requires a more complicated protocol \cite{ruckenbauer2010azomethane} (for a more recent discussion on ICs for solvated systems, see Ref.~\citenum{curtis2024preparing,avagliano2025aimsxtb}).
+QT may be advantageous for complex systems such as solute-solvent clusters, for which preparing ICs with a Wigner distribution requires a more complicated protocol \cite{ruckenbauer2010azomethane} (for a more recent discussion on ICs for solvated systems, see Ref.~\citenum{curtis2024preparing,avagliano2025aimsxtb,sheik2025investigating}).
 As long as issues with zero-point energy leakage do not significantly affect the dynamics, QT provides broad applicability for ICs sampling in molecular systems.
 Energy leakage from high-frequency to low-frequency modes is a known issue in classical trajectories, and several extensions to QT dynamics have been proposed to mitigate this problem.
-System-bath coupling typically helps reduce the leakage issue.\cite{Brieuc2016, Mangaud2019} On a practical note, QT dynamics is available in free software packages such as ABIN\cite{abin} and i-PI\cite{kapil2019pi}, while the GLE4MD website\cite{GLE4MDwebsite} provides additional details on input generation.
+System-bath coupling typically helps reduce the leakage issue.\cite{Brieuc2016, Mangaud2019} (We note that the zero-point energy leakage described here is different from that observed in the context of nonadibabatic molecular dynamics, see Section~\ref{sec:faq} for a brief discussion.)
+On a practical note, QT dynamics is available in free software packages such as ABIN\cite{abin} and i-PI\cite{kapil2019pi}, while the GLE4MD website\cite{GLE4MDwebsite} provides additional details on input generation.